Chalwk/JeriCraftDocs/docs/guides/Levelled Mobs.md

-# LevelledMobs Guide
+# Levelled Mobs Guide

-Welcome to the **LevelledMobs** guide!
+Welcome to the **Levelled Mobs** guide!
 This plugin enhances your Minecraft experience by introducing an RPG-like system, adding dynamic levels to mobs, and providing new challenges and rewards.
 Follow this guide to understand how it works:

 ### Leveled Mobs Overview
 - **Levels**: Mobs now spawn with levels, ranging from low to high.
 Higher-level mobs are significantly stronger, with increased health, damage, and potentially better loot.